 As Health Minister, I am committed to building the world’s best health system right here in Australia.

-The Turnbull Government is providing significant support for medical research and we have a rock solid commitment to Medicare.
+The Australian Government is providing significant support for medical research and we have a rock solid commitment to Medicare.

 For more information on the NHMRC grants, visit the NHMRC website.